 Tour operations Manager

 Patricia joined Trogon Tours in 2008.
-She is born and raised in Puerto Iguazú, Misiones, where our main office is located.
-She has been in the tour business for almost 20 years, specializing in administration management and tour operations.
-She has worked in several tour companies in Puerto Iguazú, developing unique administration skills, making it possible for her to make our tour operations run smooth and nicely.
+She is born and raised in Puerto Iguazú, Misiones, home to our main office.
+She has been in the tour business for more than 20 years, specializing in administration management and tour operations.
+Patricia has worked in other tour companies in Puerto Iguazú before joining our team.
+Throughout the years she developed unique administration skills, making it possible for her to make our tour operations run smooth and nicely.
 She originally joined our company to work at the reservations department and in general administration, but it did not take long for her to make it all the way through to tour operations manager.
 Before working with us, Patricia worked at the reservations department of the Sheraton Iguazú Resort & Spa, a hotel located inside Iguazú National Park.
 Patricia lives in Iguazú with her children.

 Lucas is one of Trogon Tours partners and senior tour leader for southern South America and Antarctica.
 Lucas got his diploma in Biology at the School of Natural Science and Museum of the National University of La Plata.
 His first work as a professional ornithologist was assessing the health of a bird community in a petrol refinery.
 Since then, he has worked as an ornithologist for the I.A.A.
 (Instituto Antárctico Argentino) in Antarctica for four different seasons; for the National University of La Plata in bird control at airports and landfills, assessing problems related to birds and power lines; and, for private companies in many ornithological inventories and assessments all along Argentina- in the field of mining, wind power, road constructions, urban developments and others.
 He has also been working as an environmental consultant for many different projects and fields of expertise.